(II) Suppose an air-gap capacitor has circular plates of radius r... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (II) Suppose an air-gap capacitor has circular plates of radius r = 2.5 cm and separation d = 1.6 mm.
 A 68.0-Hz emf, ε = ε₀ cos ωt, is applied to the capacitor.
 The maximum displacement current is 35 μA.
-Determine (a) the maximum conduction current I. Neglect fringing.
+Determine (c) the maximum value of dΦE/dt between the plates.
+Neglect fringing.

 Verified Solution